arekune/car-expenses/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 A TUAS Frontend course project to learn React state management and components.
-An a frontend-only, mobile-responsive app that one might use to keep track of car refueling and recharging expenses.
+A frontend-only, mobile-responsive app that one might use to keep track of car refueling and recharging expenses.

 ## Installation